CrossRealms/Splunk-Windows-Certificate-Store-Add-on/TA-windows-certificate-store/README.md

 disabled = 0
 ```

-* The will be collected under `wincertstore` index, hence ensure your Indexers or Standalone machine has that index created.
+* The will be collected under `wincerts` index, hence ensure your Indexers or Standalone machine has that index created.